wp-plugins/nvd3-visualisations/readme.txt

 1. View + bookmark this page and start to clone your charts & edit them.
 1. More tips: go to nvd3 plugin's edit (Plugins->Installed plugins->NVD3 Visualisations->edit) and start to read from read_me_1st.txt.

-Or you may want to do it 'old traditional way'.
+Or you may want to do it: 'old traditional way'.

 1. Download `nvd3` folder into your local computer.
 1. Upload this folder next to the `/wp-content/plugins/` directory into your WordPress server side.